volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 ## Server-Side Implementation

-To establish a connection with the client, we need to send **200** status code along with the **Content-Type: text/event-stream** and **Connection: keep-alive** headers.
+To establish a connection with the client, we have to send **200** status code together with the **Content-Type: text/event-stream** and **Connection: keep-alive** headers.

-Let's take a look at the complete example using Node.js and explain each line of code in the comment:
+Let's take a look at the complete example with Node.js and explain each line of code in the comment above:

 ```javascript
 const express = require("express");